Making a caesarean negligence claim

 Our team of specialist lawyers have bought a number of successful caesarean negligence claims against NHS Trusts.
 The most common claims are:

-- Failure to perform a caesarean section in time, resulting in injuries to mother or/and baby.
+- Failure to perform a caesarean section in time, resulting in injuries to the mother or/and baby.

 - Injuries caused due to an elective caesarean being refused.

-- Surgical errors made during a caesarean, which causes physical harm.
+- Surgical errors made during a caesarean, which cause physical harm.

-Oliver Thorne, who is the head of our medical negligence department specialises in birth injury claims.
-He has dealt with many cases where a caesarean section has been needed but not provided.
-In one such case Oliver successfully bought a claim for a mother who sadly lost her son as a result of his position not being identified earlier and a caesarean not being carried out.
+Oliver Thorne, who is the head of our medical negligence department, specialises in birth injury claims.
+He has dealt with many caesarean negligence cases, including those where a caesarean has not been provided.
+In one such case, Oliver successfully bought a claim for a mother who sadly lost her son as a result of a caesarean not being carried out.